 Can I check battery health using Windows 11 Settings?

 Windows 11 Settings only show battery usage and app drain history.
-They do not provide battery health or capacity information.
+They do not provide health percentage or capacity data.

 Is PC Health Check accurate for battery health?

-PC Health Check can show basic battery capacity information on some systems, but it is not available on all Windows 11 devices and may not show detailed health data.
+PC Health Check can show basic battery capacity on some systems, but it is not available on all Windows 11 devices and does not provide the level of detail the battery report does.

 Are third-party battery health tools safe to use?